Commercial Auto Insurance in Florida: Everything You Need to Know

 - Uninsured Motorist Insurance – this type of policy offers coverage for medical expenses and property damage for a vehicle accident caused by an uninsured driver.

-A commercial auto insurance agent in your area may offer other optional policies like towing and roadside assistance insurance, rental car insurance, non-owned auto insurance, umbrella insurance policy, or even Bailee coverage.
+A commercial auto insurance specialist in your area may offer other optional policies like towing and roadside assistance insurance, rental car insurance, non-owned auto insurance, umbrella insurance policy, or even Bailee coverage.
 There are instances when additional coverage is required.
 These coverage options improve commercial insurance protection for property loss or damage to items in your delivery truck.

 Having commercial auto insurance is highly essential, especially in this state, as it will save your business from experiencing financial losses due to accidents or collisions.
 East Insurance Group offers insurance in different cities in Florida, including Orlando, Gainesville, Tampa, Jacksonville, and Palm Coast.

-Talk to a commercial insurance agent to help you find commercial insurance that will fully comply with the laws and requirements.
+Talk to a commercial insurance specialist to help you find commercial insurance that will fully comply with the laws and requirements.
 Purchasing the right type of commercial insurance coverage is very important because it will give you the protection you need in case of a collision or accident.

 Florida Business Insurance FAQ